KubeRocketCI/docs/docs/use-cases/tekton-custom-pipelines.md

 5. Modify and add tasks or pipelines.

-    As an example, let's assume that we need to add the `helm-lint` pipeline task to the review pipeline.
-To implement this, insert the code below to the [github-review.yaml](https://github.com/epmd-edp/helm-helm-pipeline/blob/master/templates/pipelines/hello-world/github-review.yaml#L66) file underneath the hello task:
+    Consider the scenario where it's necessary to incorporate the `helm-lint` task into the review pipeline.
+    To achieve this, append the following code snippet to the `github-review.yaml` file, specifically below the `hello` task, located here: [github-review.yaml](https://github.com/epmd-edp/helm-helm-pipeline/blob/master/templates/pipelines/hello-world/github-review.yaml#L66):

     ```yaml
     - name: hello